size-up/docs/docs/kubernetes/k3s/get-started.md

 echo 'complete -o default -F __start_kubectl k' >>~/.bashrc
 ```

-Then, exit and reconnect to the master node to active `bash completion`.
+Then, exit and reconnect to the control plane node to active `bash completion`.
 :::

 ### Install k3s as agent on the worker node:

-Retrieve the `node_token` from the master k3s server.
+Retrieve the `node_token` from the control plane k3s server.
 The `node_token` is used to identify the node in the cluster.

 ```shell
 sudo cat /var/lib/rancher/k3s/server/node-token
 ```

 :::tip
-Before doing the next step, you can check live if the worker nodes are connected to the master node by doing:
+Before doing the next step, you can check live if the worker nodes are connected to the control plane node by doing:

 ```shell
 watch --interval 1 kubectl get nodes -o=wide